Degree: Applied Doctorate in Audiology (Au.D.)

-- For international students, a TOEFL score of 600 or above is required (100 iBT).
-A U.S. degree does not waive the requirement of TOEFL for this program.
+- For international students, a TOEFL score of 600 or above is required (100 iBT) or IELTS score of 7 or above.
+A U.S. degree does not waive the requirement of TOEFL or IELTS for this program.

 - Interview with audiology faculty (face-to-face interview preferred; online or telephone interview may be arranged).

 - GRE scores of 290 (verbal and quantitative) on new GRE test.

 - Successful completion of the following prerequisite courses:

 - A life science course (e.g., biology) (3)